ameliakimball/sheltermatch/README.md

 # sheltermatch
 This repo contains all the workings of the flask app for Sheltermatch, a tool to predict the adoptability of dogs at specific animal shelters, and at selected relocation cities.

+The app works by loading
+-a model trained on a SQL database of adopted dogs scraped from the Petfinder API -a csv list of recommended shelters (pulled from the top shelters in the SQL database)

+When given a petfinder shelterid as input, the app:
+pings the petfinder API,
+returns the full list of dogs at that shelter,
+calculates the log odds of adoption within a month for each dog at the shelter,
+calculates the log odds for each dog if it were to move to Minneapolis, Denver, or Chicago,
+and then returns the ten dogs who are least likely to be adopted within a month, along with the percent likelihood of their adoption within one month in their current shelter, in  Minneapolis, in Denver, and in Chicago, as well as a list of shelters in Minneapolis, Denver, and Chicago.

 This folder is the live version, which also lives on an AWS EC2 instance and is available at http://processingdata.co/input